2nd Workshop on Knowledge-Intensive Multimodal Reasoning

 Submission Format

-Papers are limited to eight pages, including figures and tables, in the KnowledgeMR Workshop Latex Template (adopted from the ICCV 2025 template).
+Papers are limited to eight pages, including figures and tables, in the KnowledgeMR Workshop Latex Template (adopted from the CVPR 2026 template).
 Additional pages containing cited references and appendix are allowed.
 Papers that are not properly anonymized, or do not use the template, or have more than eight pages (excluding references and appendix) will be rejected without review.

 Anonymity